shanapu/MyJailbreak/README.md

 - sm_uw / sm_unwarden - Allows the player to retire from the position
 - sm_uc / sm_uncommander - Allows the player to retire from the position
 - sm_uhg / sm_unheadguard - Allows the player to retire from the position
-- !vw / !votewarden - Allows the player to vote to retire warden
+- sm_vw / sm_votewarden - Allows the player to vote to retire warden
 - sm_open - Allows the warden to open the cell doors
 - sm_close - Allows the warden to close the cell doors
 - sm_noblockon - Allows the warden to enable no block (for the warden ?)
 - sm_noblockon - Allows the warden to disable no block (for the warden ?)
+- sm_setff - Allows the warden to toggle friendly fire

 ```
 ##### AdminCommands // ADMFLAG_GENERIC
 ```